brendanmorrell/eslint-plugin-styled-components-a11y/README.md

 ## Examples

-a working repo can be found at https://github.com/brendanmorrell/styled-components-a11y-example which has a file illustrating the linting rules in action for the above four styled component types the library is currently capable of handling
+a working repo can be found [here](https://github.com/brendanmorrell/styled-components-a11y-example) at brendanmorrell/styled-components-a11y-example which has a file illustrating the linting rules in action for the above four styled component types the library is currently capable of handling

-## IMPORTANT
+### !!!
+IMPORTANT !!!

-This library is currently a work in progress.
-At the moment, some of the rules do not fire in all cases, and there is some debugging and testing still to be done.
+This library is currently a work in progress. **PLEASE** let me know of any bugs you find so I can more quickly rectify them (or even better, make a PR).
+Some of the rules do not fire in all cases, and there is some debugging and testing still to be done.

+If you like the project and believe in the goal, it would bea **HUGE** help if you could take a second and give it a star on [github](https://github.com/brendanmorrell/eslint-plugin-styled-components-a11y), or if you could spread the word on social/with coworkers so we could get more people using it, testing it, and contributing (any bump would help, as this is solely a pet project of mine, and I have limited time to work on it)

+Really.

+Most modern sites are almost entirely unnavigable for those with special needs.
+Linters are the primary method of informing developers and enforcing solutions, but with most now using CSS in JS, existing a11y linting has become significantly less useful (personally, 99% of the components I actually need linted are styled); using and promoting solutions to this problem would be a **massive** step toward increasing accessibillity on the web.
+If you can, please help give us a boost so I can keep working on this, get others to assist, and work toward a more open, accessible internet for everyone.

 ## Usage